mikkel32/Website/README.md

 Compilation uses the Node `sass` binary via `npx` when available and will fall back to the Python `sass` package when `npx` cannot be found.
 If the module is not installed the server will attempt to install it with `pip`.
+After the SCSS is compiled, the resulting CSS is automatically processed with PostCSS using the included configuration.
+This adds vendor prefixes via Autoprefixer so the styles work consistently across browsers.

 **Node.js is strongly recommended.** The Python fallback requires a working C/C++ compiler and may fail on some platforms (for example Python 3.13 on Windows does